lastmilelink/advanced-polls-workshop/readme.md

-# Intermediate / Advanced poll workshop
+# Intermediate React vote workshop
-Intermediate / Advanced version of the polls wokshop.
+This workshop should give you a very simple overview of redux-observable and how to use in a simple react application.

 ## Todo
 You have to complete the application using redux-observable to manage the side effects, you only need to complete: